-'They're Doing The Same Columbus Did': Tension Remains High Over Christopher Columbus Statue At Marconi Plaza
+Tension Remains High Over Christopher Columbus Statue At Marconi Plaza, Which City Says Isn't Coming Down

-PHILADELPHIA (CBS) — There’s a growing police presence in South Philadelphia, where the Christopher Columbus statue in Marconi Plaza is the focal point of debate.
-Mayor Jim Kenney responded to the armed guard that has been holding vigil at the base of the Columbus statue in South Philly.
+PHILADELPHIA (CBS) — There was a growing police presence Sunday afternoon in South Philadelphia, where the Christopher Columbus statue in Marconi Plaza is the focal point of debate.
+Mayor Jim Kenney responded to the armed guard that has been holding vigil at the base of the Columbus statue.

+Kenney says the “vigilantism” is inappropriate, but a city spokesperson told Eyewitness News that there are no plans to remove the statue from Marconi Plaza any time in the future.

+A spokesperson with @PhiladelphiaGov says there are no plans to remove the Christopher Columbus statue from Marconi Plaza in #SouthPhilly this evening.

 “They’re doing the same Columbus did.
 They’re coming into our neighborhood and taking away our heritage, OK?”
 John Fosco said.
 “They’re hypocrites.”